ElenderMytite/flow-quest/README.md

 It is a strongly typed language(not yet).

 ## Paradigm
-Node quest uses its own paradigm (I don't know did somebody use it before).
+Node quest has its own paradigm (I don't know did somebody use it before).
+This paradigm is similar to OOP.

 ### *I called it neuron paradigm.*
 This paradigm implies that the program is a complex neural network.
 Each neuron in the program can have different difficulty.
+Paradigm is similar to object oriented programming but unlike it neuron paradigm is focusing on transfering data between neurons with minimum transformation of it.
+###### (In fact I have not started yet the neuron paradigm)

 ### Neurons(nodes)
 The node(neuron) is a mini program so you can have an entire program in one node(!) or(and) have neurons inside other neurons.